How to get rid of period cramps

 You may want to drop the intensity of your workouts at this point, as your heart will be working slightly harder than normal and your body temperature will be raised.
 The upshot is that you may succumb to fatigue more quickly.

 "You might also see decreased endurance here, so if you're training for, or racing in, an endurance event, try to opt for shorter workouts during this phase," says Coote.

 The Clue team suggests scheduling rest days during your luteal phase, which of course doesn't mean skipping training entirely.
 It just means being realistic about what's achievable at this time, and not beating yourself up if there's a slight dip in performance - some changes are out of your control.

 All this said, everyone's body is different, and we don't all respond to hormonal fluctuations in the same way.
 You might find that your energy levels vary depending on where you are in the cycle, or you might feel strong all month long.
 This is not to mention that your cycle may be longer or shorter than 28 days - and if your periods are irregular, the relationship between your hormones and your workout performance may be harder to track.

-The important thing is to tune into how you're feeling.
+The important thing is to tune into how you're feeling during the days of your period.
 Simply put, this means easing off if you're tired and pushing harder if you're on top form.
 Athletes have won their events, or scored personal bests, at all stages of their cycle, which should indicate that nothing is set in stone.